 Taking out the S Pen, by default, opens the Air Commands menu which has a lot of the functions you’re probably looking for when you take out the pen, like screen selection, note-taking, and writing on-screen.
 If you have a different workflow, though, you can customize these options for shortcuts to various apps or functions like Google Translate via the hovering pen or magnifying the screen.

-Not satisfied with these options?
-You can change what happens altogether when you take out the S Pen from the start, albeit not with too many other actions.
-Namely, you can go directly into creating a note or have the device simply do nothing.
+If you’re feeling unsatisfied with these options there is one more thing you can try.
+You can change what happens altogether when you take out the S Pen from the start.
+However, we should note that if you do this, you won’t get too many other actions.
+Basically, you will be able to go directly into creating a note or have the device simply do nothing.

 How to use S Pen natively with OneNote

 Microsoft’s OneNote note-taking app, like the rest of the Office suite, has native pen support for touchscreen Windows devices like the Surface.
-This means it knows when the pen is being used and can switch automatically to this input from typing and vice versa.
+This is actually a handy little feature that you may have already stumbled upon without realizing it.
+Native pen support means that OneNote is a responsive app that knows when the pen is being used to “write” on your screen.
+It actually reacts to how you’re working on your touchscreen and can switch automatically to the pen input from typing on the keyboard and back again as needed.

 - The best note-taking apps for iOS and Android